 To avoid the question altogether, use Nila June

-When it comes to household composition and lifestyle, “perfect for” is not part of our vocabulary.
-For more tips, read The home boasts a fireplace!
-And other property listing description mistakes.
+When it comes to household composition and lifestyle, "perfect for" is not part of our vocabulary.
+For more tips, read "Boasts" and 5 other listing description mistakes.